-At nearly one million acres of watershed, the Santee River Basin supports a huge variety of fishing from the freshwater lakes and rivers to the salt flats within Cape Romain National Wildlife Refuge.
-The flats fishing in Bulls Bay is characterized by 60 miles of uninhabited shoreline offering access to redfish, speckled trout, and flounder like no other location on the east coast.
+At nearly one million acres of watershed, the Santee River Basin supports a variety of fishing in freshwater lakes and rivers and salt flats within Cape Romain National Wildlife Refuge.
+Unlike any other location on the east coast, the flats fishing in Bulls Bay is characterized by 60 miles of uninhabited shoreline offering access to redfish, speckled trout, and flounder.
 South Carolina also features one of the northernmost opportunities for a tarpon run each year.
-Lake Moultrie and Lake Marion are fabled for their striped bass; the SC state record for largemouth was set on Lake Marion in 1949.
+Lake Moultrie and Lake Marion are fabled for their striped bass and the SC state record for largemouth was set on Lake Marion in 1949.

 View more fishing resources through South Carolina Department of Natural Resources.